omnivector-solutions/jobbergate/jobbergate-docs/docs/source/tutorial.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-This will clear any cached tokens, and any subsequent Jobbergate commands will require you to log in again
+This will clear any cached tokens, and any subsequent Jobbergate commands will require you to log in again.

 ## Appendix